 When you first enter addiction treatment, clinicians will use the ASAM criteria to determine the best level of care for your needs.
 If you are likely to go through severe withdrawal symptoms or if you have high-level needs because of medical conditions and complications, you may need to start with medical detox.

-According to the National Institute on Drug Abuse, detox is typically not the end of treatment, especially when it comes to a substance use disorder involving heroin.
+According to the National Institute on Drug Abuse, detox is typically NCBI, especially when it comes to a substance use disorder involving heroin.
 Medical detox is often an important first step in your recovery progress, but it may take longer addiction treatment to facilitate a lasting change.

 After medical detox, clinicians will help you find the next level of care that’s appropriate for your needs.
 If you have high-level medical or psychological needs after detox, you may continue to get 24-hour treatment in an inpatient program or a residential program.